khaledww902/Campus-Network/README.md

 This repository showcases a comprehensive project focusing on designing, implementing, securing, and automating a small network.
-The project is divided into five phases, each covering specific tasks and deliverables:
+The project is divided into 4 phases, each covering specific tasks and deliverables:

 1.Network Design and Configuration
 .Designed a small network topology using Cisco devices, including IP addressing and initial configurations.